Forming part of: Giant Steps Tasmania’s Personnel Manual

 Click here to see a flow chart of how this policy works.

-All staff of Giant Steps Tasmania have the right to a safe working environment and all staff and parents/ carers of student/ adult clients at Giant Steps Tasmania have the right to be treated fairly and with dignity and respect.
+All staff of Giant Steps Tasmania have the right to a safe working environment and all staff and parents/ carers of students at Giant Steps Tasmania have the right to be treated fairly and with dignity and respect.

 The purpose of this Policy is to guide Giant Steps Tasmania’s approach in the management of complaints which arise as workplace grievances.